appcanary/crustacean/README.md

   (:validators [email #"@"]))
 ```

-The above will create the following datomic attributes
+The above will define the following datomic attributes:

-- `:user/name` - attribute defined above
+- `:user/name` - a string that may or may not be supplied
-- `:user/email` - attribute defined above
+- `:user/email` - a string that must be present and unique
-- `:user/articles` - attribute defined above
-- `:user/txCreated` - a marker for transctions to point to the user the create
+- `:user/articles` - a "has many" relationship to entites that point back to this entity

+and it will add a "computed field", which are explained in more detail below:

-- `:user/txUpdated` - a marker for transctions to point to the user the update
+- `:created-at` - a timestamp from when the model was created.

-It will create the following transactor functions
+After running the migrations, it will create the following transactor functions:

 - `:user/create` - create a new user
 - `:user/upsert` - update or create a new user
 - `:user/malformed?` - check if an input to `:user/create` or `:user/upsert` is malformed.
 - `:user/exists?` - check if an input to `:user/create` or `:user/upsert` specifies a user that already exists.

+The `create` and `upsert` functions will create and transact transanctions as needed.
+For convenience, those transactions it have the following attributes auto-inserted:

+- `:user/txCreated` - a marker for transactions to point to the created user
+- `:user/txUpdated` - a marker for transactions to point to the updated user

-It will create the following Clojure vars in the `models.user` namespace
+Within the `models.user` namespace, it will create the following Clojure vars:

 - `user` - a map representing the model
 - `create` - create a new user
-- `upsert` - update or create a new uer
+- `upsert` - update or create a new user
 - `malformed?` - check if input to `create` or `upsert` is malformed
 - `exists?` - check if input to `create` or `upsert` specifies a user that already exists
 - `pull` - return a user based on the id
 - `pull-many` - return a collection of users from a vector of ids
 - `find-by` - find a single user using a Crustacean query
 - `all-with` - find a collection of users using a Crustacean query
-- `DBInputSchema` -
+- `DBInputSchema`
 - `APIInputSchema`
 - `OutputSchema`

-The above functions and attributes will be discussed in detail below, but first, here are all of the possible inputs to `defmodek`:
+The above functions and attributes will be discussed in detail below, but first, here are all of the possible inputs to `defmodel`:

 ## `:migration-dir`